olgapombo/olgapombo.github.io/research/projects.md

 * 2015-2016 - **[Unity of Science and Interdisciplinarity](https://arquivo.pt/wayback/20171212131758/http://uci.fc.ul.pt/)**, head of the CFCUL Thematic Line.
 * 2017- 2022 - [**Interdisciplinarity-transdisciplinarity.
 Theory and practice in the sciences, arts and humanities**](https://cfcul.ciencias.ulisboa.pt/linhasinvestigacao/polo-de-investigacao-transversal/), head of the CFCUL Transversal Interdisciplinary Pole.

-## Member and associate researcher of research projects
+### Member and associate researcher of research projects

-* Founder (with Joâo Lopes Alves, Zaza Carneiro de Moura, Ana Figueiredo and Filomena Mölder) of the research project **Jean-Jacques Rousseau**, Portuguese Society for Philosophy (1977 - 1979).
+* Co-founder (with Joâo Lopes Alves, Zaza Carneiro de Moura, Ana Figueiredo and Filomena Mölder) of the research project **Jean-Jacques Rousseau**, Portuguese Society for Philosophy (1977 - 1979).
-* Founder (with Teresa Levy and Henrique Guimaraes) of the research project **[Mathesis]**(https://webpages.ciencias.ulisboa.pt/~ommartins/mathesis/index.htm), Calouste Gulbenkian Foundation  (1989-1995).
+* Co-founder (with Teresa Levy and Henrique Guimaraes) of the research project **[Mathesis]**(https://webpages.ciencias.ulisboa.pt/~ommartins/mathesis/index.htm), Calouste Gulbenkian Foundation  (1989-1995).
 * Member of the international research project **Leibniz the Polemicist**, Institute for Advanced Studies, Hebrew University of Jerusalem, Israel (head by Marcelo Dascal) (1994-1998).
 * Member of the research project **O Ensino na Faculdade de Ciencias / Teaching at the Faculty of Sciences)**, CIE-FCUL(head by Maria Odete Valente),(1995-1998).
 * Member of the research project, **A Universidade de Lisboa.
 Da Ideia de Universidade às Práticas Institucionais / The University of Lisbon.
 From the Idea of University to the Institutional Practices**, Rectory of the University of Lisbon (head by Maria Odete Valente) (1997-1999).